web-platform-tests/rfcs/rfcs/require_webdriver_bidi.md

 Even though the `TestExecutor` needs information about whether to activate BiDi or not at `connect`, which happens before the runner receives the test to run, the configuration can be done at the point [the browser is configured](https://github.com/web-platform-tests/wpt/pull/48618/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R272).
 This data can be used later by the specific executor implementation to [decide which protocol to use](https://github.com/web-platform-tests/wpt/pull/48618/files#diff-c2f15328bc1ddfa8fb93c09ae41651e2bcfdad4f257932263a3e92c3f8deffceR248).

+In order to prevent [potential false-negative due to missing `require_webdriver_bidi` tag](#potential-false-negative-due-to-missing-require_webdriver_bidi-tag),  `WebDriverTestharnessExecutor` implementation should restrict using WebDriver BiDi actions, if the `require_webdriver_bidi` metadata is missing.

 #### Alternatives

 * [Add metadata to `.ini` files](#add-metadata-to-ini-files).